hyginn/Ontoscope/fantom_import/README.md

 2. Import your data with either fantomKeyword("keyword1, keyword2") or with fantomOntology("FF:X, FF:Y, FF:Z")
 3. Importing your data automatically generates a list of dataframes: fantomResults.
 It contains: Genetic annotation, Peak Number, Gene Name, entrezgene ID, HGNC ID, Uniprot ID and the counts for EVERY sample.
 So if you requested 5 samples, you will get a SINGLE list of 5 dataframes

-(Optionally) Summarize your results with fantomSummarize().
-This will return a SINGLE dataframe (fantomCounts) of entrez gene IDs and HGNC ID and the counts for all your samples.
+(**Optionally**) Summarize your results with fantomSummarize().
+This will return a SINGLE dataframe (fantomCounts) of normalized gene names and the counts for all your samples.
 You can view this dataframe with:
 ```
 view(fantomCounts)
 ```
-(Optionally) Export your fantomCounts with exportCounts().
+(**Optionally**) Export your fantomCounts with exportCounts().
 This will return a "fantomCounts.RData" file with HGNC as gene ID, which you can load into other modules (deseq2).
 You can also return a "fantomCounts.csv"

+(**Optionally**) Filter your gene list (with the relevant sample counts) for only transcription factor coding genes with filterTFs()

 Sample Workflow
 -------------